vaintrub/kv-storage/README.md

 - Docker
 - Tarantool

+**Known limitations:** https is not supported, because http.client does not support it.

 ## ✌️ API
 Path | Method | Body (json) | Description
 --- | --- | --- | ---